 We had a dilemma: the right-sided tumour could be the source of the cortisol excess or, alternatively, the hyperplastic left adrenal might be responsible for the hormone overproduction.
-We performed AVS; it indicated a right-sided overproduction of cortisol that perhaps suppressed cortisol secretion from the left adrenal.
+We performed AVS; it

 The patient's right adrenal gland was removed and he needed cortisol replacement for 3 months post-operatively.
 Renewed biochemical testing showed normalisation of all parameters.
 He gained musculature and 8kg of weight in the first year, and was able to walk again without sticks.
 His diabetes had also been cured at 6 months post-operatively.
 He had annual follow-up, with normal biochemical testing.
 In November 2020, he unfortunately died from another cause.